-The acre surrounding our Education Centre in the middle of Hyde Park is designed to attract and support wildlife, like invertebrates, birds and small mammals.
+The acre surrounding The LookOut in the middle of Hyde Park is designed to attract and support wildlife, like invertebrates, birds and small mammals.
 Gardens are an incredibly important refuge for invertebrates, especially pollinators like bees, butterflies and hoverflies.
-Take inspiration from our patch of the Park and attract wildlife to your garden too!
+Take inspiration from our patch of the park and attract wildlife to your garden too!

 Make it your mission to help our garden friends!

 Our top 5 plants to attract wildlife to your garden